 As you put items into their boxes, take inventory.
 Use a notebook, your Smartphone, or some device and record items before you put them away.
 Make sure the item is listed under the proper heading.
 This step will make it easy to trace your belongings; you will be able to tell if things are missing.
 It will help you avoid looking for something when you need them.

 You don’t want to transport chaos and clutter to your new home.
 Use this period of moving house to purge your home.
 You may not know how much stuff you own, and many are no longer helpful.
 As you pack, separate items that need to be trashed, sold, or given away into one pile.
 Please do not take them with you to your new home.

 What’s the worst thing that could happen after packing a box?
 It is for that box to burst and spill its content all over the house.
 Not only will you have to start packing again, but your items could also get damaged.
 Avoid that by not over-packing boxes.
 Also, reinforce the –sides and under – with tape.
 Keep the heaviest things at the bottom to keep the load balanced.

 7. Color code and label boxes

 For every room in your home, choose a color and label the boxes from that room with those colors.
 If you want some boxes or items moved first or last, indicate this on the boxes.
 Label boxes with fragile or easily damaged items to remind the movers to handle them with care.

 8. Rest, hydrate, and dress appropriately

-Finally, rest and sleep well throughout the period.
+Finally, the last tip on how to prepare for a house move is to rest and sleep well throughout the period.
 It is better to go to bed early and wake up earlier than to work late and not get enough sleep.
 Remember moving house is a potentially dangerous task.
 The risk of getting injured is more significant when you are tired.
 Drink a lot of water, take breaks and wear the proper clothing.